apache/tvm/docs/langref/relay_type.rst

 Tensors are typed according to data type and shape.
 At present, these use TVM's data types and shapes, but in the future, Relay may include a separate AST for shapes.
-In particular, data types include `bool`, `float32`, `int8` and various other bit widths.
+In particular, data types include `bool`, `float32`, `int8` and various other bit widths and numbers of lanes.
 Shapes are given as tuples of dimensions (TVM `IndexExpr`), such as `(5, 5)`; scalars are also given tuple types and have a shape of `()`.

 Note, though, that TVM shapes can also include variables and arithmetic expressions